Writing dialogs

 Hint

-Once you add a key to the say command’s text parameter, the text in quotes will be ignored.
-Escoria will instead use Godot’s translation system to determine the text (translated and non-translated) to display.
-As the command requires some text inside the quotes to be valid, it is recommended you use the original text so you know what text the label refers to.
+Once you add a key to the say command’s arguments, the text in quotes will be ignored.
+Escoria will instead use Godot’s translation system to determine the text (translated and untranslated) to display based on the key provided.
+It is recommended you use some descriptive text so you know what text the command is referring to.

-The audio formats that Godot supports are listed here : https://docs.godotengine.org/en/3.5/tutorials/assets_pipeline/importing_audio_samples.html?highlight=ogg#supported-files
+The audio formats that Godot supports are listed here: (https://docs.godotengine.org/en/stable/tutorials/assets_pipeline/importing_audio_samples.html#supported-audio-formats).

-See https://docs.escoria-framework.org/en/devel/scripting/z_esc_reference.html#say-player-text-type-api-doc for further details on the say command.
+See here for further details on the say command.

 Translations

-The detail below is only a high-level overview of Internationalization support in Godot.
-For more information, please see Godot’s translation documentation https://docs.godotengine.org/en/3.5/tutorials/i18n/internationalizing_games.html
+The detail below serves only as a high-level overview of Internationalization support in Godot.
+For more information, please see Godot’s translation documentation here: (https://docs.godotengine.org/en/stable/tutorials/i18n/internationalizing_games.html).

 Creating text translations